-- Be 18 years or older. - Comfortable presenting to small groups - Be able to hike 3-5 mile and navigate uneven terrain. - Be able to carry a backpack with first aid kit and extra water.
+- Be 18 years or older. - · Comfortable presenting to small groups - Be able to hike 3-5 mile and navigate uneven terrain. - Be able to carry a backpack with first aid kit and extra water.

-DOCENT BENEFITS
+OCENT BENEFITS

 LandPaths is very grateful to the volunteers who share their time, knowledge, energy and commitment.
-In reciprocity, volunteers who are actively involved in the program may take immediate family members or up to 4 guests with them hiking and camping at Bohemia Preserve or the other preserves stewards by LandPaths in Sonoma County.
+In reciprocity, volunteers who are actively involved in the program may take their family members and friends with them hiking at the preserves stewarded by LandPaths in Sonoma County.
+Camping is available at Bohemia Ecological Preserve, Riddell Preserve and Rancho Mark West.
+There is a rustic cabin at the Riddell Preserve in Healdsburg that is also available: